December 22, 2010

 During litigation, American Coal’s safety director admitted that the company knew that the shields could shift during unloading.
 An American Coal employee testified that if chains like the ones adopted after the accident had been in place, the accident would not have happened.

 Without admitting liability, American Coal agreed to settle with the worker for $3 million, and the workers’ compensation carrier for the worker’s employer agreed to waive its alleged lien.

 Walton notes, “Coal miners perform the tough, dirty work that benefits our society.
 The very least the coal companies can do is to make sure miners have a safe work environment.
 In this case, a chain to secure the longwall shield was all that was needed to avoid this terrible accident.”

-Walton Telken Foster represents injured people in southern Illinois, including the Metro East, and eastern Missouri, including the St. Louis metropolitan area, in personal injury, workplace accident, medical malpractice and pharmaceutical and product liability cases.
+Walton Telken represents injured people in southern Illinois, including the Metro East, and eastern Missouri, including the St. Louis metropolitan area, in personal injury, workplace accident, medical malpractice and pharmaceutical and product liability cases.